Edit Content

 How To Manage Bladder Leakage During Exercise

 The tips listed below can help you manage and treat the issue of bladder leaks.
-As always, when thinking about treatment options, it’s best to consult a trained physical therapist that can give you a proper examination.
+As always, when thinking about treatment options, it’s best to consult a trained physical therapist who can give you a proper examination.

 1. Strengthen Your Pelvic Floor.

 A weak pelvic floor can make you more susceptible to SUI.
 To learn how to strengthen it, make an appointment with a physical therapist who will teach you not only how to correctly perform a kegel, but also how to strengthen your whole core.
 You see, while the pelvic floor is important, it’s only one part of the equation.
-Your core muscles, hips, thighs, and glutes all play a part of maintaining proper alignment so it’s important to include these muscles in your daily workouts too.
+Your core muscles, hips, thighs, and glutes all play a part in maintaining proper alignment so it’s important to include these muscles in your daily workouts too.

 Your PT will also teach you how to properly relax your pelvic floor.
 Pelvic floor muscles that are too tight can also be an issue with SUI, so you must learn to relax these muscles as well.